 Millions of households are struggling to cover energy costs.
 If you are worried about the effect that high energy prices will have on your finances, it’s worth seeing if you might be entitled to extra help.

-The cap currently stands at £1,928, meaning the average household won’t pay more than this amount for a year’s worth of energy usage.
-It will lower to £1,690 starting from April.
+The energy price cap currently stands at £1,717, meaning the average household shouldn’t pay more than this amount for a year’s worth of energy usage, but it will rise to £1,738 from January 2025.

-The energy price cap only applies to the cost of the energy per unit used, so the actual amount you’ll pay will depend on how much energy you use.
-This means that those living in bigger homes or properties that aren’t energy efficient could pay much more than £1,928 a year, whilst those using less energy will have lower bills.
+Bear in mind that the energy price cap only applies to the cost of the energy per unit used, so the actual amount you’ll pay will depend on how much energy you use.
+This means that those living in bigger homes or properties that aren’t energy efficient could pay much more than £1,738 a year from January, whilst those using less energy will have lower bills.

 Read more about how the price cap works in our article What is the energy price cap? and about the current situation in our article The energy bills crisis: what can you do about soaring costs?